ardiebarrys/ardiebarrys.github.io/_pages/projects.md

         <h2>Cellular Signaling as Dynamic Regulatory Circuits</h2>

         <p>
           This personal project develops a conceptual framework for interpreting cellular signaling pathways as dynamic regulatory circuits rather than static molecular switches.
+Its sole objective is to advance scientific understanding, and therefore it does not receive any funding.
         </p>

         <ul class="project-list">
-          <li>NRF2-KEAP1 as a redox signal-resolution circuit</li>
+          <li>NRF2-KEAP1 as a redox signal-resolution circuit (DOI: 10.1016/j.pbiomolbio.2026.03.005)</li>
-          <li>CYP1A1 as an environmental sensing feedback circuit</li>
+          <li>CYP1A1 as an environmental sensing feedback circuit (DOI: 10.1007/s00204-026-04384-1)</li>
-          <li>Signal duration, feedback, and resolution failure</li>
-          <li>Control theory approaches to cell signaling</li>
+          <li>More coming soon!</li>
         </ul>
       </div>
     </details>